kukiron/random-quote-generator/README.md

 # random-quote-generator

-Simple random quote generator with beautiful design using forismatic api.
+Simple random quote generator for Free Code Camp users with beautiful design using forismatic api.

 Forismatic does not offer their api over HTTPS.
 API method calls are implemented in the form of HTTP requests to the URL .